The Rider-Waite Tarot deck is still one of the most popular Tarot decks, despite the fact that it was first published in 1910.

 Chapter two features each Major arcana card with their keyword, reversed meaning, scene description and its astrological and elemental associations.
 These are pretty universal to most Tarot books of this type.

 What makes this book particularly useful is the meanings of many of the primary symbols that appear on each card.
 These add immeasurably to your understanding of the cards’ meanings and offer a much broader context to interpret a spread.

 As far as the actual interpretational meanings of the cards go, this is one area where the publisher and authors have, thankfully, parted company with Waite’s original ideas.

 Anyone who has struggled to learn the Tarot from Waite’s’Key to the Tarot’ booklet will know what I mean—but, in its defense, his meanings are well over a century old.
 Time and people move on!

 In later sections of the book, there is further brief guidance on how to learn the cards and to perform a reading.
 In particular, this includes help for Interpreting collections of cards with the same pip values, which is useful.

 The manual closes with a short collection of good quality speeds and related books on the Tarot.

-In brief, this is what we thought of these cards.
+In brief, this is what I thought of these cards.

 - Lack of borders to the cards